Other sub-sector reports

 ... at a glance

-- That same year, 16.5 million kilograms of turkey meat and edible bi-products (fresh, chilled, frozen), worth more than $70.6 million, was exported to 40 countries, with the largest importers being the United States, South Africa, Trinidad and Tobago, and the Philippines.
+- Over the same year, 25.5 million kilograms of turkey meat and meat products, worth more than $83 million, were exported to 36 countries, with the largest importers being the United States, Trinidad and Tobago, Jamaica, and Benin.

 Statistics